Spherical objects, transitivity and auto-equivalences of Kodaira cycles via gentle algebras: Introduction

 \subsection{Acknowledgements}

 The present work evolved from parts of my Ph.D.\ thesis.
 I like to thank Igor Burban, Wassilij Gnedin and Alexandra Zvonareva for many helpful discussions on the subject and for feedback on earlier drafts of this paper.
+I also like to thank the anonymous referee for their valuable feedback.
 While working on this project, I was supported by the DFG grant BU 1866/4-1, the Collaborative Research Centre on ``Symplectic Structures in Geometry, Algebra and Dynamics'' (CRC/TRR 191), by the Czech Science Foundation as part of the project ``Symmetries, dualities and approximations in derived algebraic geometry and representation theory'' (20-13778S) and the Charles University Research Center program (UNCE/SCI/022).
+I am further supported by the Primus grant PRIMUS/23/SCI/006 and was partially supported by the Cooperatio program of Charles University.

 \addtocontents{toc}{ }